facebook/react/compiler/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/useMemo-mabye-modified-free-variable-preserve-memoization-guarantees.expect.md

 } from "shared-runtime";

 function Component(props) {
+  // With the feature enabled these variables are inferred as frozen as of
+  // the useMemo call
   const free = makeObject_Primitives();
   const free2 = makeObject_Primitives();
   const part = free2.part;

-  useHook();
+  // Thus their mutable range ends prior to this hook call, and both the above
+  // values and the useMemo block value can be memoized useHook();

   const object = useMemo(() => {
     const x = makeObject_Primitives();
     x.value = props.value;
     mutate(x, free, part);
     return x;
   }, [props.value]);

+  // These calls should be inferred as non-mutating due to the above freeze inference identity(free);
+  identity(part);

   return object;
 }